School of Law - China Scholarship Council (CSC) Studentships

 - Living allowance as prescribed by the Chinese Government for the term of the scholarship;

-Please note that the tuition fee scholarship will be provided by QMUL, while the other listed benefits will be provided by the China Scholarship Council.
+Please note that the tuition fee scholarship will be provided by Queen Mary, while the other listed benefits will be provided by the China Scholarship Council.
 Neither the University nor the Council will be responsible for any other expenses.
-The CSC scheme has confirmed that, during the period of restricted travel due to the Covid pandemic remote study may be possible for a temporary period.
-However, the CSC scheme have confirmed they will not pay the student stipend until the student receiving the award is in the UK.

 - not have received any CSC scholarship within five years of the time of application;